 If you're hoping to celebrate Halloween in Paris, you may be in for some disappointment.
 Halloween is not as deeply rooted a tradition in France as it is in the U.S., Canada, or Ireland.
 Instead, it's a recent import that seems to be driven by enthusiasm among young kids eager to get their hands on candy (and an equal measure of weary acceptance from parents).
 You won't see many elaborate decorations, spirited Halloween parades or hordes of adults gleefully regressing to childhood in the streets of Paris.

 However, if you're determined to summon the spirit(s) of Halloween in France, there are still ways to get ghoulish this October.
 Here are a few ideas.

-Halloween at Disneyland Paris is probably the easiest way to satisfy kids' Halloween fantasies In 2018, the entire theme park will be made over for Halloween throughout the month of October and through November 4th.
-It's "A Spooky Mouse Skelibration."
+Halloween at Disneyland Paris is probably the easiest way to satisfy kids' Halloween fantasies In 2019, the entire theme park will be made over for Halloween from September 28th through November 3rd.
+This year's Halloween Festival's theme is "A Tentacular Mist of Mischief."
 Meet and greet some of the most nefarious Disney villains.
 Watch Mickey’s tricks as he steals the show on a fabulous new float in the wickedly wonderful Halloween Cavalcade.
-Disney Characters parade along the streets of Disneyland Park in eye-popping autumn attire.
+Get spooked at the Haunted Mansion and watch beloved disney characters parade along Main Street in eye-popping attire.

 Adults can have fun too.
 Try dressing up and hitting a Halloween party at one of the city's clubs this year.
-2018 Halloween parties in Paris range from a Halloween party at the Aquarium to costumed dancing at the Nouveau Casino.
-The list is in French, but try not to be daunted-- you can click on the event title for locations and contact details.
-You can also use Google Translate.
+2019 Halloween parties in Paris range from a Halloween party at the Aquarium to costumed dancing at the Nouveau Casino.
+The list is in French, but don't be daunted-- you can always use Google Translate if need be.